 By default, when the vehicle is armed but not flying, the motors will spin at a slightly slower than normal speed.
-This speed can be configured using MOT_SPIN_ARM paramter (For older versions check MOT_SPIN_ARMED).
-Once the vehicle is flying, we want to ensure that we never output a value that causes the motors to stop spinning, this lower limit can be configured with the THR_MIN or MOT_SPIN_MIN parameter (depending upon the version).
+This speed can be configured using MOT_SPIN_ARM parameter (For older versions check MOT_SPIN_ARMED).
+Once the vehicle is flying, we want to ensure that we never output a value that causes the motors to stop spinning, this lower limit can be configured MOT_SPIN_MIN parameter.

-Setting THR_MIN or MOT_SPIN_MIN even higher than recommended above is fine especially because we want to account for voltage drop of the battery but setting it too high reduces the lower range of the motors which reduces control which could be important especially on powerful copters with a low hover throttle.
+Setting MOT_SPIN_MIN even higher than recommended above is acceptable if we want to account for voltage drop of the battery, but setting it too high reduces the lower range of the motors which reduces control which could be important, especially on powerful copters with a low hover throttle.

 The MOT_SPIN_MAX parameter to account for the very top of the ESC/motor range which generally produces no additional thrust.
 By default this value is 0.95 (i.e. top 5% of the range produces no additional thrust).